MihaiAC/Basic-Django-API-Project/Readme.md

 ## References

-This project is based on the [Django Advanced Course](https://www.udemy.com/course/django-python-advanced/).
+This project is based on this [course](https://www.udemy.com/course/django-python-advanced/).